StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-FinancialPack/ac-controling-basic.md

 ms.author: AC MartinKunes
 ---
 # Application extension set
+> Update: 03.03.2022

-Add-on module The Finance - Controling Basic contains common features to support the operation of the other add-on modules of the Finance Extension Pack, and at the same time includes some additional features such as:
+Add-on module The Finance - Controling Basic contains common features to support the operation of the other add-on modules of the Finance Extension Pack, and at the same time includes some additional features.
+The list of functions can be found on the right side of the page.

-- CreditCheck control – connection to an external Credit Check database and credit check of companies.
-- Hierarchical proposa of prices – option to disable the standard lowest price proposal.
-- Payment Calendars – spreading the instalments of receivables and payables into partial payments.
-- Cumulation of payments on the payment order
-- Enforcement of receivables - support for the recovery of long-term receivables that have not yet been paid.
-For such receivables it is necessary to have information about the status of the receivable and to be able to attach documents.
-- Exchange rate controls
-- Extension of number series
-- Rounding of the invoice according to the payment method
-- Other minor modifications or improvements to selected areas (finance, warehouses, general, etc.)
-- VAT registration in Multiple countries

 The Controling Basic addon is required for other AC Financial Pack add-on modules.

-# CreditCheck control
+## CreditCheck control
 This is the integration of BC into the commercial CreditCheck service, which is used to check the creditworthiness of partners.

 Therefore, in order to have as much information about the selected partner in the system as possible, the information is imported via the Creditcheck ERP web service, see. <http://www.creditcheck.cz/ProductDetail.aspx?id=02>.